toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [clai](https://github.com/iivvoo/clai) - Command Line AI is a command line integration for openai.
 It's setup to help you learn new shell commands and construct more complex commands.
 * [clevercli](https://github.com/clevercli/clevercli) - ChatGPT powered CLI utilities.
 Easily add new prompt types.
 * [cligpt](https://github.com/paij0se/cligpt) - ChatGPT but in the terminal.
+* [egit](https://github.com/Sweet-Papa-Technologies/egit) - A.I. tools and workflows for Git.
 * [Elia](https://github.com/darrenburns/elia) - A terminal ChatGPT client built with Textual.
 * [fabric](https://github.com/danielmiessler/fabric) - An open-source framework for augmenting humans using AI, providing a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 * [gemini-cli](https://github.com/reugn/gemini-cli) - A command-line interface (CLI) for Google Gemini.